stoplightio/platform-docs/2.-workspaces/allowed-email-domains.md

 Domains are how we identify things on the internet.
 For example, we can see domains in website URLs https://stoplight.io and email addresses support@stoplight.io.

-Allowed email domains let Stoplight know should have automatic access to your Workspace and who needs membership approval.
+Allowed email domains let Stoplight know who should have automatic access to your Workspace and who needs membership approval.

 > This feature is available on the [Stoplight **Starter** plan](https://stoplight.io/pricing/), and above.